svabra/coinrattler/README.md

   - Allow the Daily working hours to be set. e.g. 8.24.
 Keep the default to 8h.
   - Allow approximate working days per year being set.
 Keep the default to 220d.
   - Prepend the CHF in front of the numbers.

+0.2.7
+  - Create a stop button for the focus-view of the second-counter.

 0.3.0
   - Show box-plot with provided (Swiss) salaries (display outliers).